ajs17/memills/content/people/mills-edward-hallock-1819/index.md

   - Edward's middle name Hallock was his Mother's maiden name.
   - It would appear that Edward named his second son after his father, and Emily would appear to get her name from Edward's sister who passed over decade before Emily was born.

+The [Mills home deeds](#deeds-for-the-mills-home-in-brooktondale) from the time of Emily's death list the following as cousins of Emily's and possible heirs:
+  - Alonzo Mills
+  - George E. Mills
+  - Clarissa Etsall
+  - Mary Hunting Smith

 Edward H. Mills' ancestors were early settlers of the Town of Smithtown on Long Island and to this day the [Mills Pond District](https://en.wikipedia.org/wiki/Mills_Pond_District_(St._James,_New_York)) is named for them:

  <figure>